 The development of skills should be integrated into the strategic objectives of a company in search of performance.
 In this approach, the job observatory supports the HR manager.
 It allows him to plan training courses by updating him on new needs in skills.
 The job observatory also makes it possible to report on the decline in demand for certain types of profiles.

-As observations are made, you will be able to consolidate your HR Smart Data.
+Through observations, you will be able to consolidate your HR Smart Data.
 This will enable you to establish the training courses that will develop the employability of employees.
 Thus, by building a relevant database, the HR manager will have a clear vision of the company's expectations and will be able to easily guide the employees' training choices.